 ## colData names(10): SampleID Title ...
 CurationDate BioSample

-To access the consistent genomic ranges used to count m6A and total read coverages, you can extract the Rowrange data from m6AOmics:
+To access the GRanges of consistent reference sites used to quantify m6A-specific signal and total read coverages, you can extract the rowRanges data from m6AOmics:

 rowRanges(m6AOmics)